ourresearch/openalex-docs/api-entities/works/work-object/README.md

                 country_code: "US",
                 type: "nonprofit"
             }
-        ]
+        ],
-    },
+        // other fields removed for brevity.
+See the Authorship object documentation },

-    // more authorship objects go here, omited for space.
+    // more authorship objects go here
 ]
 ```